Comparison of semi-supervised deep learning algorithms for audio classification: Experiments

 \subsection{Training configurations}

 Each model was trained using the ADAM~\cite{kingma2017adam} optimizer.
 Table~\ref{t:params} shows the hyper-parameter values used for each method, such as the learning rate $\textrm{lr}$, the mini-batches' size $\textrm{bs}$, the warmup length $\textrm{wl}$ if used, and the number of epochs $e$.
 These parameters are identical regardless of the dataset used, unless otherwise specified.
+They were obtained by performing a reasonable short grid-search using UBS8K dataset first validation fold.

 For supervised training, MM and FM, the learning rate remains constant throughout training.
-For MT and DCT, the learning rate is weighted by a descending cosine rule:
+For MT and DCT, the learning rate is weighted by a descending cosine rule, function of the learning epoch $t$: